Mikejo5000/vsts-docs-pr/docs/work/customize/show-bugs-on-backlog.md

 However, what if you want to track other work item types (WITs) on your backlogs and boards?

 ::: moniker range="vsts"
-You can add other WITs&#8212;such as change requests, issues, or impediments&#8212; by customizing your process or team project, based on the process model you use.
+You can add other WITs&#8212;such as change requests, issues, or impediments&#8212; by customizing your process or project, based on the process model you use.
 For details,
 - For the Inheritance process model, see [Customize your backlogs or boards for a process](../../settings/work/customize-process-backlogs-boards.md).
 - For Hosted XML and On-premises XML process models, see [Add a work item type to a backlog and board](add-wits-to-backlogs-and-boards.md).
 ::: moniker-end

 ::: moniker range=">= tfs-2013 <= tfs-2018"
-You can add other WITs&#8212;such as change requests, issues, or impediments&#8212; by customizing your process or team project, based on the process model you use.
+You can add other WITs&#8212;such as change requests, issues, or impediments&#8212; by customizing your process or project, based on the process model you use.
 For details, see [Add a work item type to a backlog and board](add-wits-to-backlogs-and-boards.md).
 ::: moniker-end
 For an overview of process models, see [Customize your work tracking experience](../customize/customize-work.md).